estnltk/syntax_experiments/readme.md

 ### Configuration files

 Most important settings of data pre-processing, training and evaluation are defined in configuration INI files.
 You can find these files in [confs](confs/) folder.
-In order to run a processing step, pass name of an INI file as an input to the script.
+In order to run a processing step, pass name of an INI file as an argument to the script.

 ### Processing steps (scripts)